shakefu/humbledb/docs/tutorial.rst

 and when accessed from an instance, that instance's value for that key is returned.

-If a document doesn't have a value set for a mapped attribute, ``None`` is returned (rather than raising an :exc:`AttributeError`), so you can easily check whether an attribute exists.
+If a document doesn't have a value set for a mapped attribute, ``{}`` is returned (rather than raising an :exc:`AttributeError`), so you can easily check whether an attribute exists.
+This also allows you to create embedded documents whose keys are not mapped.

 When a document is inserted, its ``_id`` attribute is set to the created :class:`~bson.objectid.ObjectId`, if it wasn't already set.

+.. versionchanged:: 3.0
+   Unset attributes on a Document return ``{}`` rather than ``None``

 .. rubric:: Example: Attribute mapping